-This Continuing Disclosure Certificate, dated as of December 23, 2019 (the "Disclosure Certificate"), is executed and delivered by the Washington Suburban Sanitary Commission (the "Commission") in connection with the issuance and delivery of its \$179,685,000 Consolidated Public Improvement Bonds of 2019 (the "Construction Bonds") and its \$53,880,000 Consolidated Public Improvement Bonds of 2019 (Second Series) (Green Bonds) (the "Second Series" and together with the Construction Bonds, the "Bonds").
+This Continuing Disclosure Certificate, dated as of \\\\\\, 2020 (the "Disclosure Certificate"), is executed and delivered by the Washington Suburban Sanitary Commission (the "Commission") in connection with the issuance and delivery of its \$\\\\\ Consolidated Public Improvement Refunding Bonds of 2020 (the "Bonds").
 The Commission hereby covenants and agrees as follows:

-SECTION 1.
+- SECTION 1.
 Purpose of the Disclosure Certificate.
-This Disclosure Certificate is being executed and delivered by the Commission for the benefit of the holders from time to time of the Bonds and the beneficial owners from time to time of the Bonds and in order to assist the Underwriter (defined below) in complying with the Rule (defined below).
+This Disclosure Certificate is being executed and delivered by the Commission for the benefit of the holders from time to time of the Bonds and the beneficial owners from time to time of the Bonds and in order to assist the Underwriter (defined below) in complying with the Rule (defined below). - SECTION 2.

-SECTION 2.
 Definitions.
-In addition to the definitions set forth above, the following capitalized terms shall have the following meanings:

-"Annual Report" shall mean any Annual Report provided by the Commission pursuant to, and as described in, Sections 4 and 5 of this Disclosure Certificate.

-"Disclosure Representative" shall mean the Chief Financial Officer of the Commission or her designee, or such other person as the Commission shall designate from time to time.

-"Dissemination Agent" shall mean the Commission or any Dissemination Agent designated in writing by the Commission.

-"EMMA" means the Electronic Municipal Market Access system maintained by the MSRB for purposes of the Rule.

-"Financial Obligation" means (a) a debt obligation; (b) a derivative instrument entered into in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation; or (c) a guarantee of (a) or (b).
-The term Financial Obligation does not include municipal securities as to which a final official statement has been otherwise provided to MSRB under the Rule.

-"Listed Events" shall mean any of the events listed in Section 6(a) of this Disclosure Certificate.

-"MSRB" shall mean the Municipal Securities Rulemaking Board, and its successors.

-"Rule" shall mean Rule 15c2-12(b)(5) adopted by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as the same may be amended from time to time.

-"Underwriter" shall mean the original underwriter(s) of the Bonds required to comply with the Rule in connection with the offering or sale of the Bonds.

-SECTION 3.
-Scope of Agreement.

-(a) The disclosure obligations under this Disclosure Certificate relate solely to the Bonds.
-Such disclosure obligations are not applicable to any other securities issued or to be issued by the Commission.

-(b) The Commission is the only "obligated person" with respect to the Bonds within the meaning of the Rule.
+In addition to the definitions set forth above, the following capitalized terms shall have the following meanings: - "Annual Report" shall mean any Annual Report provided by the Commission pursuant to, and as described in, Sections 4 and 5 of this Disclosure Certificate. - "Disclosure Representative" shall mean the Chief Financial Officer of the Commission or her designee, or such other person as the Commission shall designate from time to time. - "Dissemination Agent" shall mean the Commission or any Dissemination Agent designated in writing by the Commission. - "EMMA" means the Electronic Municipal Market Access system maintained by the MSRB for purposes of the Rule. - "Financial Obligation" means (a) a debt obligation; (b) a derivative instrument entered into in connection with, or pledged as security or a source of payment for, an existing or planned debt obligation; or (c) a guarantee of (a) or (b).
+The term Financial Obligation does not include municipal securities as to which a final official statement has been otherwise provided to MSRB under the Rule. - "Listed Events" shall mean any of the events listed in Section 6(a) of this Disclosure Certificate. - "MSRB" shall mean the Municipal Securities Rulemaking Board, and its successors. - "Rule" shall mean Rule 15c2-12(b)(5) adopted by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as the same may be amended from time to time. - "Underwriter" shall mean the original underwriter(s) of the Bonds required to comply with the Rule in connection with the offering or sale of the Bonds. - SECTION 3.
+Scope of Agreement. - (a) The disclosure obligations under this Disclosure Certificate relate solely to the Bonds.
+Such disclosure obligations are not applicable to any other securities issued or to be issued by the Commission. - (b) The Commission is the only "obligated person" with respect to the Bonds within the meaning of the Rule. - SECTION 4.

-SECTION 4.
 Provision of Annual Reports.
 The Commission shall, not later than March 31 after the end of the fiscal year, commencing with the fiscal year ending June 30, 2020, provide to the MSRB in an electronic format and accompanied by identifying information as prescribed by the MSRB an Annual Report which is consistent with the requirements of Section 5 of this Disclosure Certificate.
 In each case, the Annual Report may be submitted as a single document or as separate documents comprising a package, and may cross-reference other information as provided in Section 5 of this Disclosure Certificate; provided that the audited financial statements of the Commission may be submitted separately from the balance of the Annual Report.